Tropical Storm Kompasu: China

 On 13 October 2021, heavy rains affected Zhejiang, Fujian, Guangdong, and Hainan provinces.
 In Guangdong, a total of 30 cities and counties suspended classes, the highest since Typhoon Mangkhut in 2018.
 Heavy rain lashed Shenzhen, where construction sites and tourist attractions were shut down.
 The Yantian Port, one of the world's busiest ports, was closed, causing a maritime traffic jam.
+The direct economic loss reached ¥750 million (US$117 million).